kaalam/document.source/jazz_reference/pages/basics/basics_fundamental.md

 Jekyll runs on Ruby, a programming language.
 You have to have Ruby on your computer in order to run Ruby-based programs like Jekyll.
 Ruby is installed on the Mac by default, but you must add it to Windows.

 ### Operators and Bebop

 Jekyll runs on Ruby, a programming language.
 You have to have Ruby on your computer in order to run Ruby-based programs like Jekyll.
 Ruby is installed on the Mac by default, but you must add it to Windows.

-### Functions in scripting languages

-Jekyll runs on Ruby, a programming language.
-You have to have Ruby on your computer in order to run Ruby-based programs like Jekyll.
-Ruby is installed on the Mac by default, but you must add it to Windows.